 Displaying terms and conditions is mandatory for all online businesses.
 While you can create a page and link it in your site footer and checkout pages, having popups is the most effective way to ensure visitors read and agree to the TOS.

 Moreover, if you use a popup plugin like FireBox, you can use one of the TOS templates to post terms and conditions on your site without any hassle.

-That said, FireBox is more than just a WordPress terms and conditions plugin.
-It’s a complete popup solution.
-Using FireBox, you can create eye-catching popups, floating bars, fullscreen overlays, slide-ins, etc, and convert your visitors into subscribers and customers.
+FireBox is more than just a WordPress terms and conditions plugin.
+It's a complete popup solution.
+Using FireBox, you can create eye-catching popups, floating bars, fullscreen overlays, slide-ins, etc., and convert your visitors into subscribers and customers.

 FireBox supports WooCommerce, so you can easily use the plugin on your store to create terms and conditions popups.